 #1 Montessori materials are so beautiful; but can be very expensive.

-Maybe your Montessori homeschool kindergarten is out of control or completely lacking important and essential materials because you can’t afford some of the works or you are lost in terms to knowing what to order.
+Maybe your Montessori homeschool kindergarten is out of control.
+Or completely lacking important and essential materials.
+It might be because you can’t afford some of the works or you are lost in terms to knowing what to order.

-Your Montessori days or days at the Montessori private school are “supposed” to be packed with beautiful Montessori activities, but you have no idea what to expect.
+Your Montessori days at a Montessori school are “supposed” to be packed with beautiful Montessori activities, but you have no idea what to expect.

 The cost of Montessori and homeschooling curricula is already high… imagine squandering money on something the kids aren’t ready for… sigh…

-Original Montessori Materials, such as the ones listed below (at the bottom of this article), are required for a Montessori-inspired environment, but the cost can quickly add up.
+Original Montessori Materials, such as the ones listed below, are required for a Montessori-inspired environment, but the cost can quickly add up.

 Even though Montessori is expensive, especially the high quality ones, but this can be accomplished in a variety of ways.